purpleprotocol/purplecoin/doc/crowdsale.md

 * The sale is hosted at https://sale.purplecoin.io
 * The Metamask browser extension is required to participate.

+### How to participate
+* First create a [Metamask](https://metamask.io/download/) wallet if you already don't have one.
+* Transfer at least 0.25 ETH to your Metamask wallet.
+We recomend 0.26 ETH min to account for transaction fees.
+* Visit https://sale.purplecoin.io and follow the instructions
+* Once the KYC verification is complete, you must wait for the sale to end.
+* Once the sale has ended, you can generate a Purplecoin address and transfer your XPU to the main chain.

 ### KYC Escrow
 All funds are held in escrow in the crowdsale smart contract until a beneficiary's identity has been confirmed.
 The beneficiary is able to refund their purchase if their identity verification failed.